123456789_123456789_123456789_123456789_123456789_

 The translated model name, translated attribute name, and value are always available for interpolation as model, attribute and value respectively.

-So, for example, instead of the default error message "cannot be blank" you could use the attribute name like this : "Please fill in your %{attribute}".
+For example, instead of the default error message "can't be blank" you could use the attribute name like this : "Please fill in your %{attribute}". count, where available, can be used for pluralization if present:

 validation with option message interpolation